 3. For Dogs, Wear Them Out Before You Get Home

 If you’ve had your baby in the hospital, you’ve been gone for a few days so your pets are going to be so excited to see you when you get home!
 I recommend having a neighbor, family member, or friend taking your dog(s) to the local dog park or taking them on a run to wear them out before you get home with baby.
 They still will be thrilled to see you, but at least some of their energy will be drained so they will be quicker to calm down.

 4. Greet Your Pets First

 When you finally arrive home from the hospital, the cat or dog should be allowed to greet you (mom) without the baby present.
 Have someone else (your partner) hold your baby while you spend time to greet your pets.
 Only after the pet has calmed down should your partner present the baby.
-Keeping the dog and the baby separate for a few hours may be a good idea.
-This way, the dog can begin to get used to the baby being in the house without actually being close enough to investigate it,” says Jonathan Klein, the founder of I Said Sit!
-Personalized Dog Training Center in Los Angeles.
+Keeping the dog and baby separate for a few hours may be a good idea.
+This way, the dog can get used to the baby being in the house without getting too close.

 If you have a cat, an introduction should also not be rushed.
 Hold the cat near the baby (again, just close enough so he can smell the little one) keep a calm energy and talk soothingly to your cat.

 5. Keep Calm

 Just as you wait for your pets to calm down when you arrive home, you or your partner holding the baby also must be in a calm state.
-The cat or dog should be allowed to sniff the baby, but as noted before, at a bit of a distance.
+The cat or dog should be allowed to sniff the baby, at a bit of a distance.
 Eventually, allow your cat or dog to get closer and closer to the baby.
 By doing this, you are teaching your pet to respect the baby as another pack member/leader.